Low-Cost Veggie Gardening Tips – Ways To Save Money In The Home Garden

 • Newspaper – black & white print works best

-• Flattened cardboard – wet it firs to make it easier to work with
+• Flattened cardboard – wet it first to make it easier to work with

-• Lawn grass clippings – be sure to allow them to dry a bit first
+• Lawn grass clippings – be sure to allow them to dry out a bit first

 All of these items will break down over the gardening season to help your soil too.
-And these moisture-saving solutions in my garden were FREEEEE!
+And these moisture-saving solutions in the garden are FREEEEE!

 Compost Can Be FREE Natural Soil Amendment!

-I rely heavily compost & have several *Compost Tumblers. (and I LOVE them!)
+I have several *Compost Tumblers. (and I LOVE them!)

 But you don’t need an actual tumbler to make compost.
-If you care for it properly you can make compost in wire cages, pallet sections or just a pile on the ground!
+You can make compost in wire cages, pallet sections or just a pile on the ground!

-And the actual soil-amending compost can be free too.
+And making soil-amending compost can be free too.

 • Food scraps